dilawar/drawsbml/README.md

 # Need help

-This is a very rudimentary script for quickly plotting a moderate size SBML model.
+This is a very basic script for quickly plotting a moderate size SBML model.

-Open issue on this repository with SBML model file attach  in case you need some help or want enhancement.
+In case, you need help of want enhancement, please open an issue on this repository.
+Attach your SBML model file.